 JJM Has there been any restitution?

-TM The legislature appropriated some money to build a monument in Greenwood and passed legislation that created some scholarships for descendents of survivors as well as some sort of business enterprise zone, but decided against paying reparations.
+TM The legislature appropriated some money to build a monument in Greenwood and passed legislation that created some scholarships for descendants of survivors as well as some sort of business enterprise zone, but decided against paying reparations.
 The reparation movement, however, is still moving along, only privately.
 The Tulsa Chamber of Commerce has made some overtures in that direction.
 Just recently, the National Unitarian Church has been involved in collecting money, approximately $30,000, that is being distributed in small parcels to the living survivors.

 JJM The early reports were that 25 or 30 people were killed in the rioting.
 As best as you can tell, what were the numbers of casualties?